Posts

 Image

+In Revelation, overcoming saints persevere in their testimony for Jesus whatever the cost, even if it means a martyr’s death .
 Two repeated themes in Revelation are closely related - “ Witness ” and “ Overcome .”
-Beginning with Jesus of Nazareth and his martyrdom on Calvary, his followers are summoned to persevere in his “ Testimony .”
-In this way, they will “ overcome ” and emerge victorious in the city of “ New Jerusalem .”
-They must “ overcome, even as I overcame .”
-Moreover, Jesus is presented to the “ Seven Assemblies of Asia ” as the “ FAITHFUL WITNESS, the Firstborn of the Dead, and the Ruler of the Kings of the Earth .”
+Beginning with Jesus and his martyrdom, we as his Priestly Kingdom are called to persevere in his “ Testimony .”
+In this way, we “ overcome ” and emerge victorious in the city of “ New Jerusalem .”
+Furthermore, we must “ overcome, even as I overcame .”

 To Show His Servants